nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Inventory Manager tries to delete a particular product or supplier.
 2. System checks if product or supplier exists which is to be deleted.
 3. System removes the specified supplier or product from the list.
+4. System removes any supplier-product relationship.
-4. System confirms the deletion with a success message.
+5. System confirms the deletion with a success message.

     Use case ends.